-Simons Summer Research Program – An unmatched opportunity for the enthusiastic scientific researcher in you
+The Simons Summer Research program is an unmatched opportunity for the enthusiastic scientific researcher in you.

 Summer breaks are all about fun, lazy mornings, unlimited playtime, and watching favorite series on Netflix.
 Or, so you thought.
 But for highschoolers, summer breaks are far from ‘laid back’.
 Even before summer sets in, every highschooler’s mind is set on the mission to make the most out of their summer break.
 If you are a highschooler you do realize that summer breaks are the best opportunity to build on your interests and skills which will also enable you to pursue these as you plan for college.
 Simons Summer Research Program does that for you.